omnetpp/docs.omnetpp.org/docs/tutorials/swarm/index.md

 previous_page_disabled: true

 ## Introduction

-This tutorial will show you how to accelerate INET simulation campaigns by distributing the individual runs to several machines on AWS.
+This tutorial will show you how to accelerate INET simulation campaigns by distributing the individual runs to several virtual machines on AWS (Amazon Web Services, a cloud computing service).
 It will work with any INET fork (but not yet with other, independent projects), so you can run your own code as well, not just the built-in examples.